DylanMoriarty/dylanmoriarty.github.io/app/_blog/10-NationalGeographic.md

 {% include bits/chapter2.html %}Love Your Park
 {% include bits/chapter3.html %}

 What was super exciting about this opportunity was that it was something _new_ for NG.
-They have design nailed down when it comes to beautiful <span class="tooltip">small scale maps<i class="fa fa-info-circle fa"></i><span class="tooltiptext">World view; A map scale that shows a relatively large area on the ground with a low level of detail.</span></span>, but they don't really have a standard for the <span class="tooltip">large scale maps<i class="fa fa-info-circle fa"></i><span class="tooltiptext">City/street view; A map scale that shows a small area on the ground at a high level of detail.</span></span>.
-This meant I had a lot of relative freedom in what that would look like, and how to scale it down from the distinctive style NG is so well known for.
+They have design nailed down when it comes to beautiful {% include bits/tooltips.html face="small scale maps" longtext="World view; A map scale that shows a relatively large area on the ground with a low level of detail." %} but they don't really have a standard for the {% include bits/tooltips.html face="large scale maps" longtext="City/street view; A map scale that shows a small area on the ground at a high level of detail." %} This meant I had a lot of relative freedom in what that would look like, and how to scale it down from the distinctive style NG is so well known for.

 The goal was to show every park in the United States, and make the distinction between National & local parks.
 To ensure the map didn't look like a jumbled mess of green polygons, we knew early on we'd need the parks to come slowly depending on how far the user was zoomed in.

-There are a few options for styling a basemap, but I went with <a href="https://www.mapbox.com/">Mapbox Studio Classic.</a>
+There are a few options for styling a basemap, but I went with [Mapbox Studio Classic.](https://www.mapbox.com/)

 {% include bits/chapter1.html %}II
 {% include bits/chapter2.html %}Boxing up that map